NiagaChain/wallet-faq/src/faq/en/about/what-is-unstoppable-wallet.md

-# What is Unstoppable Wallet?
+# What is Coinclass Wallet?

 - A non-custodial wallet where only the user holds the keys controlling cryptocurrency.